Best family cars to buy 2020/2021

 The Insignia keeps its underpinnings rather than moving to a platform from Vauxhall’s parent company, Groupe PSA, which is a good thing, because it’s quite light and handles sweetly for a big car.
 The steering is light and precise, while body control is good without sacrificing the Insignia’s relatively refined ride.

-Vauxhall has moved to using some PSA powertrains, though, so there will be a new 1.5-litre three-cylinder diesel, alongside downsized, turbocharged petrols.
+Vauxhall has moved to using some PSA powertrains, though, so the range includes a 1.5-litre three-cylinder diesel, alongside downsized, turbocharged petrols.

 All Skodas come with what the brand calls its ‘Simply Clever’ touches.
 These are little practicality features – such as an umbrella under the front seat, an ice scraper in the fuel filler door and a holder for car park tickets – that make life more easy.